Wet specimen & mummy care

 • Mummies are wet specimens that have all the moisture drawn out

-• If the specimen is very small it may not be formalin fixed and just dried that way.
+• If the specimen is very small it may not be formalin fixed and preserved and dried a different way.
 This applies to feet sometimes as well.
+If you're curious how I made your mummy just reach out.

 • Mummies are very picky, they do not like sunlight, heat, humidity, etc. They are kind of like jerky.
-All mummies are suspectable to bugs, shedding and moisture in uncontrolled environments.
+All mummies are suspectable to bugs, shedding and mildew & moisture in uncontrolled environments.

 • I try to make all my mummies encased to protect it from the elements, but sometimes it doesn't work.